gousiosg/homepage/research.md

 <i class="fa fa-project-diagram fa-2x"></i> We are working
 to improve _dependency management_.
-Our initial experiments with the {% cite_details HBTG21pp --text Rust ecosystem  %} are very promising.
+Our initial experiments with the {% cite_details HBTG22 --text Rust ecosystem  %} are very promising.
-I was the original instigator of the [H2020 FASTEN project](https://www.fasten-project.eu), which works on making dependency management better by making package managers more intelligent.
+I was the original primary instigator of the [H2020 FASTEN project](https://www.fasten-project.eu), which works on making dependency management better by making package managers more intelligent.
 Using fine grained dependency management, we are also able to
 {% cite_details HG22 --text perform safer dependency updates %}.

+This line of work powers our software supply chain security startup, [Endor Labs](https://www.endorlabs.com).

 <i class="fas fa-chart-line fa-2x"></i>
-In the area of _software process optimization_, I am co-leading the [Fintech lab](https://icai.ai/ai-for-fintech-lab/)'s software analytics track.
+In the area of _software process optimization_, I was co-leading and I am currently helping out the [Fintech lab](https://icai.ai/ai-for-fintech-lab/)'s software analytics track.
 We are exploring how to make project planning more predicable by using machine learning.
 In our {%cite_details KRHDG19 --text initial work %}, we investigated the productivity